 The Department of Geography offers programs in geography and geographic information science leading to the Bachelor of Arts and Bachelor of Science degrees.
+Minors in Geography and Geographic Information Science are also available.

 GEOGRAPHIC INFORMATION SCIENCE

 The Bachelor of Science Degree in Geographic Information Science provides a rigorous, in-depth program for students interested in the application of information technology to the spatial dimensions of the Earth's human and physical systems.
 It is an ideal program for those pursuing a career in the spatial technology sector, or for those considering graduate study in geography and related disciplines.
 Students attain substantial general quantitative and technical skills, as well as practical experience in the application of skills to solving problems drawn from local, regional, and global settings.